Anomalous transport in U(1)-symmetric quantum circuits: Results

-We are now prepared to quantitatively characterize the transport properties across our four distinct dynamical regimes.
+\paragraph{Extracting transport properties. } We are now prepared to quantitatively characterize the transport properties across our four distinct dynamical regimes.
 To assess the drift of the initial excitation, which is notably pronounced in the swappy and near-SWAP regimes, we define an instantaneous drift speed:

 which, in practice, we modify slightly to account for discontinuities when excitations cross the boundary (see \footnote{In practice, we find it more effective to evaluate coherent transport via an instantaneous drift \textit{speed}, $\nu(t)$, derived from a modified mean parameter, $\tilde{\mu}(t)$, as follows: